-When you first purchased your new iPhone or Android phone — or other mobile device — it came with a generic name, which likely mirrors the device itself.
+When you first purchased your new iPhone or Android phone — or another mobile device — it came with a generic name, which likely mirrors the device itself.
 If you have multiple devices or if you want to give your phone a more personal touch, you can rename it whatever you want.
 There’s always a time when you’re trying to connect your phone to a Bluetooth device, but the names on the availability list are indistinguishable.
 Naming your device is a good idea because it eliminates ambiguity over which device you are handling at any given time.
 Here’s how to do it with both iOS and Android.

 Your iPhone’s default name is iPhone.
 So it’s likely you’ll want to change the name of your iPhone to avoid confusion and distinguish it from all the other iPhones of the same name — especially if you or family members have purchased multiple handsets.
 And because services like Find My and iCloud also identify devices by name, it’s useful to know which iPhone is which.

 Changing your iPhone name requires a couple of easy steps.
 This example uses iOS 13, though the steps should work the same way for every iPhone.

 - On your device, go to Settings > General, then tap About.